 What is Circular Monday about?

 Circular Monday (formerly White Monday) was founded in Sweden in 2017 and brought to Germany in 2019 by the hejhej-mats founders.
-Last year companies, organisations and influencers* from over 30 countries took part in the White Monday!
+Over the last years, companies, organisations and influencers from over 30 countries have participated in White Monday!
 It takes place every year on the Monday before Black Friday.
-In 2020 there will be a worldwide name change: Circular Monday.
-The central message: support circular consumption.
+The central message of Circular Monday is to support circular consumption.

 That means: Instead of looking for deals on Friday, why don’t you look through your flat today?
 What is broken, what is no longer useful?
 Can you repair it or give it to your friends?
 What did you want to get on Black Friday, can you buy it used or borrow it from your family?
 Circular Monday calls for a conscious use of resources instead of consumerism.
 And not only on Circular Monday, but all year round.

 So is Circular Monday just another anti-campaign?
 No!
 There is Black Friday, which is known for linear consumption, discounts and shopping madness.
 But we believe that for the future of our planet we need to create circular economies that don’t require new resources from our planet.
 And Circular Monday helps to advance this goal.

 Circular economy is about recycling, passing on, repairing, upcycling, lending and redesigning.
 Three of these strategies are the focus of the Circular Monday: Rent, Repair and Reuse, i.e. lending, repairing and recycling.
 These are all strategies that prolong or extend the usefulness of products.
 Bracenet is also part of a circular economy: we upcycle recovered ghost nets that would otherwise drift through the oceans as plastic waste.
 We thus increase their usefulness and give them a new life.
 If you want to know more about upcycling, take a look here.